yigiteizm/FinancialTracker/README.md

 Outline potential future enhancements or functionalities you might consider adding:

-- Additional feature to be developed.
+- Additional feature to be developed:
+- A feature can be added to remind users of recurring payments in the upcoming months, so they don’t forget to make their payments on time.
-- Improvement of current functionalities.
+- Improvement of current functionalities:
+- We can improve the feature by allowing users to edit their added payments or deposits.

 ## Resources